-At March 31, 2009, we had cash and cash equivalents of \$4,804,142, as compared to \$6,939,233 at December 31, 2008.
+At June 30, 2009, we had cash and cash equivalents of \$7,435,673, as compared to \$6,939,233 at December 31, 2008.
 Nearly all of our available funds are invested in money market accounts and certificates of deposit.

-During the three months ended March 31, 2009, we used \$2,335,801 of cash in our operating activities.
-This amount compares to \$1,261,292 used in our operating activities during the comparable three month period in 2008.
-The increase of \$1,074,509, or 85.2%, is primarily due to increased payroll expenses related to the hiring of two senior executives in the second half of 2008 and accelerated clinical development costs related to all facets of the Delcath PHP SystemTM.
+During the six months ended June 30, 2009, we used \$4,786,573 of cash in our operating activities.
+This amount compares to \$2,744,829 used in our operating activities during the comparable six month period in 2008.
+The increase of \$2,041,744, or 74%, is primarily due to accelerated clinical development costs related to all facets of the Phase III clinical trials and the Delcath PHP SystemTM.
 We expect that our cash allocated to operating activities will continually increase as we aggressively move toward the full enrollment and completion of our first Phase III clinical trial, and continue to navigate the extensive FDA approval process.
 We believe we have sufficient capital to fund our current clinical trials through 2009.
-Even in light of potential increased expenditures, we believe that our cash and cash equivalents will be adequate to satisfy our capital needs through fiscal 2009.

-At March 31, 2009, the Company's accumulated deficit was approximately \$49.8 million.
-Because our business does not generate any positive cash flow from operating activities, we will likely need to raise additional capital to develop our product beyond the current clinical trials or to fund development efforts relating to new products.
+At June 30, 2009, the Company's accumulated deficit was approximately \$56.1 million.
+Because our business does not generate any positive cash flow from operating activities, we will likely need to continue raising additional capital in order to develop our product beyond the current clinical trials or to fund development efforts relating to new products.
 We anticipate that we could raise additional capital in the event that we find it in our best interest to do so.
 We anticipate raising such additional capital by either borrowing money, selling shares of our capital stock, or entering into strategic alliances with appropriate partners.
 To the extent additional capital is not available when we need it, we may be forced to abandon some or all of our development and commercialization efforts, which would have a material adverse effect on the prospects of our business.
 Further, our assumptions relating to our cash requirements may differ materially from those planned because of a number of factors, including significant unforeseen delays in the regulatory approval process, changes in the focus and direction of our clinical trials and costs related to commercializing our product.

-We have funded our operations through a combination of private placements of our securities and through the proceeds of our public offerings in 2000 and 2003 along with our registered direct offering in 2007.
-Please see the detailed discussion of our various sales of securities described in Note 3 of the financial statements in the 2008 Form 10-K.
+We have funded our operations through a combination of private placements of our securities and through the proceeds of our public offerings in 2000 and 2003 along with our registered direct offerings in 2007 and 2009.
+Please see the detailed discussion of our various sales of securities described in Note 3 to the Company's audited financial statements contained in the 2008 Form 10-K and in Note 6 to the Company's condensed financial statements contained in this Form 10-Q.